hiveot/hub/docs/message envelopes.md

 # Message Envelopes

-Proposal for supporting message envelopes in WoT interaction.
+Considerations for supporting message envelopes in WoT interaction.

 Problem:
 When sending request messages from consumer to things, there is currently no facility to asynchronously track the progress of delivery and the result of the request.
-Transport protocols such as MQTT, Websocket, SSE, HTTPS don't have a standard way of  linking requests and responses.
+Transport protocols such as MQTT-3, Websocket, SSE, HTTPS don't have a standard way of linking requests and responses.

 Routing: There is no specification on how to address a Thing in a request or consumer in a response message.
 This is needed in asynchronous messaging via a Hub, Gateway or message bus.